GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ### ⚠️ Changed
 - Made `Channel::getLastMessage` function public
+- `AttachmentSelectionDialogFragment::newInstance` requires instance of `MessageInputViewStyle` as a parameter.
+You can obtain a default implementation of `MessageInputViewStyle` with `MessageInputViewStyle::createDefault` method.

 ### ❌ Removed
 - 🚨 Breaking change: `MessageListItemStyle::reactionsEnabled` was deleted as doubling of the same flag from `MessageListViewStyle`